What Causes Heart Palpitations — and Are They Dangerous?

 You’re sitting at home at night, maybe watching TV or checking your phone, when suddenly your heart feels weird.

-Here’s everything you need to know about heart palpitations — including when they’re a sign of something serious.
+You’re likely experiencing heart palpitations.
+Here’s some information to help get you started — including when they’re a sign of something serious.

 What heart palpitations are

-In many cases, heart palpitations aren’t actually an increase or decrease in heart rate, says Dr. Melissa Robinson, a cardiac electrophysiologist at the UW Medicine Heart Institute who specializes in treatment of arrhythmias, also known as heart rhythm disorders.
+It’s important to distinguish palpitations (which are a symptom) from arrhythmias (which are true abnormal heart rhythm conditions).
+In many cases, heart palpitations aren’t actually an abnormal heart rhythm, says Babak Nazer, MD, a cardiac electrophysiologist at the UW Medicine Heart Institute who specializes in treating heart rhythm disorders, also known as arrhythmias.
+He also directs the UW Translational Electrophysiology Laboratory.

 That heightened awareness means you may perceive a change in your heartbeat that is actually normal and doesn’t signify any underlying health issues.
 Since most of us don’t go about our days hyper-aware of what our heartbeats feel like, just the act of noticing them can cause alarm.

-However, sometimes heart palpitations are actually from an arrhythmia where the heart beats faster or slower than normal, follows an irregular pattern or has extra beats.
+However, sometimes heart palpitations are actually from an arrhythmia where the heart beats faster or slower than normal (doctors consider a normal heart rate to be 60 to 100 beats per minute), follows an irregular pattern or has extra beats.

 What heart palpitations feel like

-Everyone feels palpitations differently, according to Robinson.
+Everyone feels palpitations differently.
 For some people, their heart may feel like it’s beating faster or stronger; for others, it may feel like it’s flip-flopping or skipping a beat.

-It’s more common to feel palpitations at night when the body is at rest, especially if someone is lying down on their left side, which brings the heart closer to the chest wall.
+It’s more common to feel palpitations at night when the body is at rest, especially if someone is lying down on their side, which brings the heart closer to the chest wall and turns the wall into a sort of drum.

 Feeling palpitations during exercise is also common.
 Less common is feeling them during mild activity, like walking or cleaning around the house.